R4DDER5/CZ/project-scope.md

   * Document Uploads
   * Candidate Auditing

+#### Client Portals

 #### Candidate Forms

 The system should have the ability to easily create, manage and assign forms.
 The creation of forms will include a version of form builder built on some existing features in existing system.
-This will include the creation of form pages, sections and elements.
+The structure of the form layout should include pages, sections and elements.
 This will allow drag and drop facility so that questions can be easily reordered and moved

+Pages will allow default text to be displayed and can be when next and previous buttons display.
+The final page will include the submit button

+Sections will allow for the grouping of elements and any default text to appear within the form

 The forms will need to include the ability to add standard features such as conditional logic based on a form response.